A strategy plan for defining the testing approach, what you want to accomplish and how you are going to achieve it.

-As mentioned in our last UAT article, unplanned release cycle could result into different software versions on test and UAT environments.
+As mentioned in our last UAT article, unplanned release cycle could result in different software versions on test and UAT environments.
 Release management plan with proper version history will ensure test execution of all modifications in that release.

-E.g. set build management process which will answer – where new build should make available, where it should be deployed, when to get the new build, from where to get the production build, who will give the go, the no-go signal for production release etc.
+Example: set build management process which will answer – where new build should make available, where it should be deployed, when to get the new build, from where to get the production build, who will give the go, the no-go signal for production release etc.

 Step #6 – Risk Analysis: